CARE ACT 2014

 The Royal National Institute for Blind People (RNIB) provides information for social care professionals that helps inform understanding of the extent and impact of sight impairment, the main causes and risk factors and the effects on people’s lives.

 Having carried out a needs assessment, the local authority must prepare a care and support plan for everyone with eligible needs or other needs which it is going to meet.
-Where someone has sight loss, this should be recorded in the care and support plan (see Care and Support Planning).
+Where someone has sight loss, this should be recorded in the care and support plan (see Care and Support Planning chapter).

 Local authorities should consider securing specialist qualified rehabilitation and assessment provision (whether in-house, or contracted through a third party), to ensure that the needs of people with sight loss are correctly identified and their independence maximised.
 Certain aspects of independence training with severely sight impaired and sight impaired people require careful risk management and should only be undertaken by professionals with relevant experience and training.
 This type of rehabilitation should be provided to the person for a period appropriate to meet their needs.
 This will help the person to gain new skills, for example, when training to use a white cane.
 See ADASS position statement on vision rehabilitation.